The Ottoman concept of „Kizil Elma”, the „Golden / Red Apple”

 The Red Apple image was born among the Central Asian Turks; Ergenekon Epic is considered to represent the idea of going out from Ergenekon and retrieving the lost old homeland.
 On the other hand, the Oguz, who came from Turkistan to the east of the Caspian Sea, had the desire to capture the golden ball, the Red Apple, which was found as an expression of his domination over the silk tent of the Caspian khagan.

 The Red Apple legend became widespread among the Janissaries after the conquest of Constantinapolis.
 Various sources, starting from the reign of Fatih Sultan Mehmet III say that the important cities that the Ottomans wanted to conquer in Europe were called “Red Apple”.
 In Ottoman works on the acquisition of Nándorfehérvár aka Belgrade in 1521, the Battle of Mohacs in 1526, and the 1st Siege of Vienna in 1529, it was mentioned that Sultan Suleiman “took the Red Apple”.
 In one place of Gelibolulu Mustafa Külî’s Kühnü’l-Ahbar, Red Apple is associated with Portugal; elsewhere, it is associated with “a large church in the most remote corner of the country of the Franks”.
-Literary historian Orhan Şaik Gökyay stated that according to some of the churches in question, it is Saint Pierre Church in Rome.
+Literary historian Orhan Şaik Gökyay stated that some of the churches in question are Saint Pierre Church in Rome.

 A second variation of the legend: